[nginx] Explaining how to view, configure, and locate access logs

 *Top page

-access by directly specifying the URL
+access is by specifying the URL directly.

-"$http_user_agent" "User agent"
+"$http_user_agent" "User Agent"

-(browser/OS information)
+(Browser/OS information)

 "Mozilla/5.0